SixArne/JumpKingDarwinism/docs/index.md

 }
 ```

 And finally we go over all agents, if the agent has done well we use his DNA (or bytes) to create new agents.
 This is done through the clone functionality.
+Only the best player of previous generation gets put back in the gene pool.
+All other agents get modified.

 ```csharp
 void NaturalSelection()